Bio-inspired decision making in robot swarms under biases: Methods

 \subsection{Stochastic Analysis}

-In Supplementary Text 2, we modelled the behaviour of the two collective decision-making algorithms by using the continuous limit approximation, where the swarm size $N$ approaches infinity.
-However, real-world swarm systems are composed of a large yet finite number of agents.
-The finite number of agents can cause random (size-dependent) fluctuations, which can have a significant impact on the system dynamics~\cite{toral|tessone:2007,biancalani2014}.
-Therefore, it is always important to verify whether the predictions based on continuous approximations hold in the presence of size-dependent fluctuations.
-To study finite-size effects in a computationally efficient way, we use the formalism of chemical master equations, which are derived from a chemical-like reaction network~\cite{vankampen:1992,gillespie2013perspective}.
-Chemical master equations are stochastic differential equations that model molecules undergoing coupled reactions.
-In a multi-agent system, agent states are represented by molecule types, and state transitions are represented as chemical reactions with specific rates.
-The transitions for the algorithms based on direct-switch and cross-inhibition mechanisms in our system are specified in the Supplementary Text 6.
+In Supplementary Text ST2, we modelled the behaviour of the two collective decision-making algorithms by using the continuous-limit approximation, where the swarm size $N$ approaches infinity.
+However, real-world swarm systems comprise a large yet finite number of robots.
+This finite system size can cause random, size-dependent fluctuations that may significantly affect the system dynamics~\cite{toral|tessone:2007,biancalani2014}.
+Therefore, it is always important to verify whether the predictions derived from continuous approximations remain valid in the presence of size-dependent fluctuations.
+To study finite-size effects in a computationally efficient way, we use the formalism of chemical master equations derived from a chemical-like reaction network~\cite{vankampen:1992,gillespie2013perspective}.
+Chemical master equations describe the stochastic time evolution of the probability distribution over system states generated by coupled reactions.
+In a multi-agent system, agent states are represented by molecule species, and state transitions are represented as chemical reactions with specific rates.
+The transitions for the algorithms based on direct-switch and cross-inhibition mechanisms in our system are specified in Supplementary Text ST7.